paked/gerrycode/SPEC.md

 ## What will the challenges of Revco be?
 As Revco is a social application it will face a "chicken or the egg" issue, where in order to create interest in the site activity will also have to be happening concurrently.
 Engaging users and creating a desire to review more projects is key as well.

+##Notes
+* Users registers a project from their github
+* Flags parts of the projects for review
+* Users are "suggested" to work on the project by an automated system
+* Reviews are done, either in a fork or as a comment
+* User gives feedback on the comment
+* ...something happens to the flag at some point to remove it...
+* Wash rinse repeat!